All Episodes

 It was a pandemic.

-He was praised by the media by that time.
+He was praised by the media.

-A thousand Americans had died, hundreds of thousands of Americans ended up being hospitalized.
+Hundreds of thousands of Americans ended up being hospitalized.

 We lost 17,000 Americans with that pandemic and hundreds of thousands hospitalized, many hundreds of thousands.